Jonathan Prince

 Artist & Head of Studio

-Prince’s work has been exhibited at multiple public spaces across New York City including at Christie’s, 590 Madison Sculpture Garden and Pier 64 Hudson River Park.
-His work has also been acquired for private collections such as the Eli and Edith Broad Museum at MSU, Joseph M. Cohen Family Collection and The Brigham and Women’s Hospital in Boston, MA.
+His work has been exhibited in multiple public spaces, including two shows at Christie’s Sculpture Garden, 590 Madison Avenue Sculpture Garden, Pier 64 Hudson River Park, and Dag Hammarskjold Plaza.
+Additionally, his work has been acquired for both private and public collections, including the Eli and Edith Broad Museum at MSU, the Joseph M. Cohen Family Collection, Brigham and Women’s Hospital, and the Julie and Edward J. Minskoff Collection.